evoluteur/evolutility-ui-jquery/README.md

 bower install evolutility#master
 ```

+By default, Evolutility uses LocalStorage but it can be configured for REST (using [Evolutility-server](https://github.com/evoluteur/evolutility-server) or your own REST API).

 ## Views

 Evolutility's views have a Backbone model (to define the data) and also a UI-model (to define the UI for this model).